-This guide explains how user access and permissions - the user rights - work in Silverbucket.
+This guide explains how user access and permissions - a.k.a. user rights - work in Silverbucket.
 This article is intended for administrators and anyone managing user profiles or access rights within your organization.

 Our access control system ensures that: